Maxenceee/Chess_game/README.md

 npm start
 ```

-Server will start on port 8080, no more action is needed on server
+Server will start on port 8080